-Every few years, we update our skin care routines with anti-aging products that address new issues that develop over time like fine lines, wrinkles and dark spots.
-While it's pretty standard practice to update your skin care routine every so often, what about your hair?
+Most people don't bat an eye at shelling out big bucks to update skin care routines with the latest anti-aging products that address new issues that develop over time like fine lines, wrinkles and dark spots.
+While that's great (and taking care of your skin is an investment that has long-term payoff), what about your hair?

 "Your hair, nails and skin are made up of the same components, but when we think about anti-aging, we just think about skin.
 We don't think that your hair goes along with that as well," explained hairstylist Courtney Foster.

 How to manage aging hair, according to stylists

 Stylists are in agreement that, as we get older, hair tends to lose shine, elasticity and volume.
 Before buying every product on the shelf that addresses these issues, though, you might benefit from looking inward first.

 To start, Salon 120 West hairstylist Kasey Bertucci recommends making sure you're drinking enough water every day (a little over 11 cups, according to the U.S. National Academies of Sciences, Engineering and Medicine).
 You should also prioritize getting enough sleep — between seven to nine hours each night, according to the National Sleep Foundation — to reduce stress-induced hair loss.

 Rita Sanders, owner and stylist at Tousled Hair Salon in Jersey City, New Jersey, said a clever way to stay one step ahead of aging hair is to make sure you have proper night care for your hair the way you would for your skin.
 An easy way to do that?
 Satin pillowcases!